 - Relief after a bowel movement occurs when the tight pelvic muscles relax

-- Discomfort after a bowel movement is a very disconcerting experience because when people have post bowel movement pain, symptoms often begin more strongly for the rest of the day
+- Discomfort after a bowel movement can be particularly disconcerting if it triggers symptoms more strongly for the rest of the day

 - Little is written about this symptom when it occurs in the absence of hemorrhoids or anal fissures, but in our experience it is common